 Are you trying to learn to save money and energy by line drying your clothes but are struggling to find a system that works for you?
 Do you homestead in an HOA where an outdoor clothesline is not allowed?
 How does line drying compare to using a dryer?
 We answer those questions and give you seven reasons for using a clothes drying rack and clothesline to the rescue!

 Clothes Drying Racks to Dryers

-Before we begin, I’m not going to lecture you on getting rid of your dryer – it’s your dryer, you do what you want to get through the laundry each week!
+Before we begin, I’m not going to lecture you on getting rid of your electric dryer.
+It’s your dryer!
+Do what you need to do to get through the laundry each week!